Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 DIALOG

-Kasian Architecture and Interior Design
+Kasian Architecture Interior Design and Planning Ltd.

 We acknowledge that there has been art, music, dance, storytelling and ceremony on this land since time immemorial and it is in the spirit of this land and its people that we do our work.